 - Dumbbell Floor Press

 However, there is a lot more you can do in your shoulder routine than these traditional exercises!

 You can easily break free from this routine regimen without heading to a gym at all, and there are efficient ways to sculpt your shoulders right in the very confines of your own home!

-In fact, for most people, the at home shoulder exercises I will show you below are probably healthier and more effective for your shoulders than the exercises listed above!
+In fact, for most people, the at-home shoulder exercises I will show you are probably healthier and more effective for your shoulders than the types of exercises listed above!

-Keep reading below to see a list of shoulder exercises at home that should give you an aesthetically-sculpted and functionally strong pair of shoulders in no time!
+Read below for a list of shoulder exercises you can do at home that can give you a sculpted and strong set of shoulders!

-Along with this, warm-ups ensure that your following exercises will be as effective and efficient as they are supposed to be.
+Additionally, warm-ups ensure that your following exercises will be as effective and efficient as they should be.

-Even if you are only going to be doing a shoulder workout in your house, you should still begin with a proper warm up to increase your mobility.
+Even if you only do a shoulder workout in your house, you should still begin with a proper warm-up to increase your mobility.

-Warming up properly is not optional, it is necessary to get the most out of your home shoulder training routine!
+Warming up is not optional.
+It is necessary to get the most out of your home shoulder workout routine!

 Shoulder Dislocation Mobility Drill